|

 Take a canal tour/harbour boat tour

-One of the best ways to see Copenhagen with kids is from the water.
+One of the best ways to see Copenhagen with kids is from the water, so save time for a boat trip.
 The one-hour canal tour takes you past some of the city’s main attractions – and it’s short enough that even littler ones will enjoy the views until their attention span runs out.

 Venturing out around the harbour, you’ll also spot some of Copenhagen’s key sights, from palaces to the Little Mermaid, and you can also find combined tickets for the hop-on hop-off bus and the Copenhagen boat tour.